-If you traveled back to 1982 to tell Steve Jackson and Ian Livingstone that The Warlock of Firetop Mountain would be re-imagined as a digital tabletop experience in 2015, they’d likely think you completely mad, and rightfully so!
+If you travelled back to 1982 to tell Steve Jackson and Ian Livingstone that The Warlock of Firetop Mountain would be re-imagined as a digital tabletop experience in 2015, they’d likely think you completely mad, and rightfully so!
 Yet that’s exactly what’s happening to the Fighting Fantasy classic, courtesy of gamebook veterans, Tin Man Games.
-So… very… groovy.

 In the original version of this tale, you played the part of the hero, embarking on a quest for a chest containing untold wealth.
 Unfortunately, this does involve braving the dangers deep beneath Firetop Mountain, kicking ass, taking names and solving puzzles, in search of two keys required to open said chest.
 A perilous journey to say the least, as many paths lead to your untimely demise (just in case the dungeon’s denizens ain’t enough to abruptly end your adventure).
 Oh, and you’ll also have to somehow get past an evil and very powerful warlock.